qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 # :mailbox_with_mail:Automated Apartment Availability Monitoring with Python and Google Cloud Platform (GCP)

-One afternoon, I was looking for an apartment to stay in for the remainder of my school year, browsing through all apartment real estates, choosing the best one and also my most desired suite type, and checking if I can apply for it immediately.
+One afternoon, I was looking for an apartment to stay in for the remainder of my school year, browsing through all apartment real estate, choosing the best one and also my most desired suite type, and checking if I could apply for it immediately.
 Unfortunately, for the following few days, I checked the websites frequently, just hoping to secure my application as soon as it opened, but it showed as unavailable every time.
 I repeated countless times of opening different websites, typing apartment name, clicking multiple times to arrive at the right place, scrolling down and passing through all suite types to see the availability of my most desired room type on the bottom.
-To save time and my mood, I spent another day building this automated monitoring system consisting of a python code and connections with cloud scheduler.
+To save time and my mood, I spent another day building this automated monitoring system that utilizes a python code integrates it with cloud scheduler.

 ## Extended Applications